VassMorozov/BCN/README.md

 Aug, 2020 - We uploaded the code for 50salads, Breakfast and GTEA datasets, and the corresponding models for inference.

+Edited by VM
+Aug, 2022 - Updated to output performance metrics for experimental design for both training and validation samples.

 ### Dependencies

 1. Python 3.5